moneytrees/moneybags/README.md

 # MoneyTree

-#### Money Tree is a budget application that targets young adults or teenagers who want to learn more about their spending habbits and gain the ability to become financially responsible.
+#### Money Tree is afinancial forecasting application that depends on a third-party API called Plaid to supply banking data.
+The sandbox model provides sample data from sample institutions to emulate transactions coming from a real user and bank.
+In other words, MoneyTree is a budget application that targets young adults or teenagers who want to learn more about their spending habbits and gain the ability to become financially responsible.
 To accomplish this, we have included a few elements that will help our user remain engaged with our app and incentivized to utilize MoneyTree.
 These elements include: gamification, color theory, and visual representations.

 ### Gamification:
 - AVATAR that changes according to the users' spending habbits.
 The avatar will have an angry face when the users' cash flow is negative and a happy face when the users' cash flow is positive.